Blogroll

 Final of this initial set of 3 quantitative trait simulations.
 The first reason I set out to do these simulations is that none of the figures in text books were very good (okay these aren’t pretty but at least I … Continue reading

-Posted in popgen teaching, teaching
+Posted in popgen teaching, Programming exercises, teaching

 2 Comments